4 Feel-Good Stories Of The Final 4, From Sister Jean To Cool Cops In Kansas

 She knows hoops.

-The Times reports: Loyola Chicago head coach coach Porter Moser found a manila folder on his desk his first day as coach in 2011.
+The Times reports: Loyola-Chicago head coach Porter Moser found a manila folder on his desk his first day as coach in 2011.
 Inside it was a scouting report, compiled by Sister Jean, detailing the strengths and weaknesses of each player he had inherited.

-Sister Jean has been in a wheelchair since breaking her hip in November, but that hasn't stopped her from being the Ramblers' biggest cheerleader; she's still on the sidelines, Air Jeans and all.
+Sister Jean has been in a wheelchair since breaking her hip in November, but that hasn't stopped her from being the Ramblers' biggest cheerleader.
+She's still on the sidelines, Air Jeans and all.

 Michigan: Teamwork makes the dream work

-Michigan has the near-impossible task of trying to compete with Loyola, not just in their Final Four matchup Saturday, but also in best story of the remaining teams.
+Michigan has the near impossible task of trying to compete with Loyola, not just in their Final Four matchup Saturday but also in best story of the remaining teams.

 But Michigan does have quite the story to tell in its own right.
 The Wolverines flew under the radar early in the season, overlooked and underestimated.
 And yet, here they are — on a 13-game win streak, no less.

-They've done it with a combination of good shooting, stolid defense and a little bit of luck of the draw.
-Michigan is a 3-seed, and their highest opponent because of a slew of upsets was 6th-seeded Houston.
+They've done it with a combination of good shooting, solid defense and a little bit of luck of the draw.
+Michigan is a 3-seed, and its highest opponent because of a slew of upsets was sixth-seeded Houston.
 And against Houston, the Wolverines needed a 3-pointer at the buzzer from a freshman to move on.

 Coach John Beilein credits his team's chemistry and doggedness for its success.
 "I've never seen a team work so hard and be so connected on both ends of the floor, even when things do not go right on the offensive end," Beilein told The Detroit News.